 The Best Travel Insurance for Seniors Over 80

-• We recommend opting for at least $100 000 of Emergency Medical coverage and at least $250 000 of Medical Evacuation coverage, as well as plans that cover pre-existing health conditions.
+• We recommend choosing plans with at least $100,000 of Emergency Medical coverage and at least $250,000 of Medical Evacuation coverage, as well as coverage for pre-existing medical conditions.

-• Use Squaremouth’s comparison tool to review plans and prices from multiple providers in one place, or call us at 1-800-240-0369.
+• Try our online travel insurance comparison tool to review plans from multiple providers.
+For personal assistance, call our award-winning agents at 1-800-240-0369.

 Our Top Over-80 Travel Insurance Plans